The movie opens on a working class street in an Irish/Italian Catholic neighborhood in the Bronx, N.Y, circa 1964

 Aloysius says she is sure she did the right thing, while Sr. James says she can't sleep anymore because of all of this.

 Aloysius reveals instead of being disciplined, Flynn was rewarded with a PROMOTION, in an F-up/Move-up scenario: he was promoted to pastor of a larger church with a larger school.
-The Monsignor protected him, and instead disciplined Aloysius for breaking the line of command and talking to nuns about Flinn instead of a pastor.
+The Monsignor protected him, and instead disciplined Aloysius for breaking the line of command and talking to nuns about Flynn instead of a pastor.

-Aloysius admits she lied and that she never called a nun she made that up, but the lie would not have worked if Flinn had been innocent.
+Aloysius admits she lied and that she never called a nun she made that up, but the lie would not have worked if Flynn had been innocent.
 She was sure Flynn molested boys, so she pretended she talked to a nun about him to get a reaction out of him that would prove he was guilty: and she got the reaction she expected from him.

 She said his resignation from this church was his confession, but Sr. James says it is wrong to lie and that Aloysius should not have done that.